 Over time, I have slowly replaced my boyfriend’s most offensive clothing.
-The lumpy Adidas were first to go, followed by the slim-fit jeans and tapered sweatpants.
+The lumpy Adidas were first to go, followed by the slim-fit jeans, and tapered sweatpants.
 Bear with me— this is an appreciation post not a dunk session.

-Then, on a particularly usual Tuesday, my boyfriend came over and fully flipped my style world on its head: I liked his outfit more than my own!
 He wore brown corduroy pants (source: me) with his cream Reebok Club C’s (source: me), a marled purple knit sweater (source: me), and a tan & red ‘bama baseball cap (source: him).
-It was modern but simple, clean but casual.
-It was the perfect blend of my knack for cool and his instincts for classic.
+It was trendy but simple, casual but clean— the perfect blend of my knack for cool and his instincts for classic.

 Some Personal Reflection

 My stubbornness is simultaneously one of my best and worst qualities.
-I tend to want to mold the world to fit my vision.
+I want to mold the world to fit my vision.
 If I’m a square peg and the world’s a round hole, I will keep jamming the f*ck out of that hole until by god it’s a square.
-This can be productive, but also limiting.
+This can be productive, but limiting.

 Some Social Commentary